GSTR 3B is the latest buzz in the field of GST and you may be having some of the following questions in your mind

 3.1.
 Details of outward supplies and Inward supplies liable to reverse charge

 (a) Outward taxable supplies (other than zero rated, nil rated and exempted)

-In this section, you are required to include only those outward supplies in which you have charged GST from your customer.
+In this section of the GSTR 3B return, you are required to include only those outward supplies in which you have charged GST from your customer.
 It will also include any advance received from a customer against any future supply which is not provided in the month for which return is being filed.

 Remember that you are liable to pay GST on any advance received for providing taxable supplies even if the supply has not been given and tax invoice has not been issued.

 Also, if any previous advance is adjusted in the month for which the return is being filed then such amount has to be deducted while calculation of taxable outward supplies.
 Do not forget to provide adjustment for Debit and Credit Notes.
 To know what is Debit/ Credit Note you can watch a detailed video at our YouTube Channel.